 With U.S. marshals by his side and wearing handcuffs, Noriega shuffled his feet as he was escorted to the commercial Air France flight at Miami International Airport.

 The move came as a shock to the Miami attorneys who have defended Noriega for more than 20 years.

 "I would have hoped, if an order was signed, that the State Department would have the courtesy to respond to his lawyers and tell them an order was signed," said Frank Rubino, Noriega's criminal defense attorney.

-"I'm in total shock they did this without the common courtesy of a phone call.
-They owe us, as his lawyers, to keep us informed."
+"I'm in total shock they did this without the common courtesy of a phone call," he added.

-For the past two and a half years, Noriega and his attorneys had argued that the United States was violating the Geneva Convention by not sending him back to Panama, where he was seized by U.S. troops after the United States invaded Panama in 1989.
+Noriega and his attorneys had argued that the United States was violating the Geneva Conventions by not sending him back to Panama, where he was seized by U.S. troops after the United States invaded Panama in 1989.

-His last shot had been an appeal to the U.S. Supreme Court, which rejected hearing his case in January.
+U.S. federal courts repeatedly ruled against him.
+His last shot had been an appeal to the U.S. Supreme Court, which in January declined to hear his case.

 U.S. forces removed the ex-dictator from office during Operation Nifty Package, the 1989 invasion of Panama.
 Noriega had fled his offices and tried to seek sanctuary in the Vatican Embassy in Panama City.

 U.S. troops set up large speakers around the compound, blaring music at all hours, a psychological ploy to rattle the general.
 He surrendered January 3, 1990, and was quickly escorted to the United States for civilian trial.